Program Details

 Program Overview

-The Honours Bachelor of Behaviour Analysis (S303) is an accelerated degree program stream open to students who have successfully completed two years of an approved behavioural science technology or technician program.
+The Honours Bachelor of Behaviour Analysis (S303) is an accelerated degree program stream that will give you a comprehensive understanding of behavioural psychology and, more specifically, applied behaviour analysis (ABA).
+Apply to this stream if you have successfully completed two years of an approved behavioural science technology or technician program.
 This five-semester program starts with a spring/summer bridging semester that leads into year three (or semester 5) of the four-year degree.
-Students will gain a comprehensive understanding of behavioural psychology and, more specifically, applied behaviour analysis (ABA).

 Full Description